Skip to content Skip to footer navigation

 man looking at prices shopping for a tv

-Knowing model numbers and codes for TV models will help you walk into the store with confidence, especially if you're looking to negotiate a better price.
+Understanding TV model numbers and codes, and which companies keep their releases till later in the year, will help you walk into the store with confidence that you'll know what to buy, especially if you're looking to negotiate a better price.

 When are new model TVs on sale?

-The only place you should be seeing a Panasonic TV for sale is on Gumtree as the company stopped selling TVs in Australia just before COVID-19 broke out in early 2020.
+We still get asked about which Panasonic TV to buy and our answer is – none of them!
+The only place you should be seeing a Panasonic TV for sale is on Gumtree, as the company stopped selling TVs in Australia just before COVID broke out in early 2020.

 How to get the best deal on a TV

-While it's easier to talk to someone on the shop floor and let them know that you won't be tricked into buying last year's TV without some serious discounting, you also have the opportunity to drive a bargain with a local online retailer through the 'chat' feature commonly available on retail sites.
+It might be easier to convince someone on the shop floor that you won't be tricked into buying last year's TV without some serious discounting, but there's also the opportunity to drive a bargain with a local online retailer through the 'chat' feature commonly available on retail sites.

 Make sure the salesperson knows that the TV they're selling you may be the greatest, but it's not the latest.

-When shopping online or visiting a store, make sure you're armed with the right information on model numbers, so you can quickly recognise the difference between a great buy and a good price for ageing stock.
+When shopping online or visiting a store, arm yourself with the right information on model numbers, so you can quickly recognise the difference between a great buy and a good price for ageing stock.

-The trick is to know which TVs are 2024 releases and which ones are from 2023 or earlier.
+The trick is to know which TVs are 2025 releases and which are from 2024 or earlier.

 Using CHOICE reviews